0b01/rickyhan.com/_posts/2018-05-26-hindley-milner-tutorial-rust.markdown

 We can infer the following:

 1. `is_even` returns a boolean value
-2. `a` and `b` must have the same type
+2. `a` and `b` have the same type

-HM and other constraint based type inference algorithm does the same thing in 3 steps:
+Constraint solver algorithm such as HM uses a 3-step process to figure out the above:

-1. Annotate with "dummy" types
+1. Annotate with "dummy" types known as *type variables*
-2. Collect constraints
+2. Collect constraint set
-3. Unification
+3. Unify(solve) constraints

-Concretely, for the above example, first annotate the variables `a b c` with "type variables" placeholders which can just be intergers.
-The AST is now typed:
+Concretely, for the above example, first annotate the variables with integer placeholders.

 ```
 if is_even(2: '0) { a: '1 } else { b: '2 }
     where is_even: '3 -> '4
 ```

-In another pass of the AST, we can collect the constraints based on context.
-In essense, we write down a system of equations: `'0` is integer, return type of `'4` must be bool, `'1` and `'2` must be the same type:
+The second pass is constraint collection.
+Based on context, we can make assumptions about the program.
+The idea is similar to system of equations: `'0` is integer, return type of `'4` is bool, `'1` and `'2` must be the same type:

 ```
 '0 = int